New Player Guide

 Final Fantasy XI allows players to jump into whatever they want to do from level 1.

 - Want to start leveling?
-Equip your gear, go outside, and start leveling up!
+Equip your gear, go outside, and start fighting mobs to level up!

 - Want to dig into your nation’s lore?
 Talk to a gate guard and get started on your nation’s storyline.